Canadian Football League: Randy Ambrosie era (2017–2025)

 The league took over operations of the Montreal Alouettes prior to the 2019 season after Robert C. Wetenhall, the league's last non-Canadian owner, surrendered the franchise to the league in May.
 The Alouettes found new ownership in January 2020 in Crawford Steel executives Sid Spiegel and Gary Stern, whose holding company S and S Sportsco would oversee the team.

 On August 17, 2020, the CFL cancelled its 2020 season after coronavirus-related social distancing mandates and travel restrictions imposed in most of Canada prevented the league from selling tickets and the league was unable to secure a bailout from the federal government to cover any losses.
 It was the first cancelled season in the league's history, and the first year without a Grey Cup championship since the canceled 1916–1919 seasons.
 The league returned in 2021, playing a shortened 14-game schedule which began that August, with the season concluding with the Grey Cup game in December for the first time since 1972.
-On March 10, 2021, the then-on hiatus XFL announced that it was in talks with the CFL over the possibility of a future collaboration; these discussions were called off four months later with nothing coming of them.
+On March 10, 2021, the then-on hiatus XFL entered into talks with the CFL over the possibility of a future collaboration; these discussions were called off four months later with nothing coming of them.

-On August 29, 2022 Gary Stern of the Montreal Alouettes announced that he was stepping away from day-to-day operations with the club and resigning from his role with the Canadian Football League’s board of governors, effective immediately.
+On August 29, 2022, Gary Stern of the Montreal Alouettes stepped away from day-to-day operations with the club and resigned from his role with the Canadian Football League's board of governors, effective immediately.
 On February 14, 2023, the ownership of the Alouettes was transferred back to the CFL.
-Mario Cecchini was appointed as the interim President while the league sought to finalize a sale to new ownership.
-On March 10, 2023, the CFL announced that Quebec media mogul and former Parti Québécois leader Pierre Karl Péladeau had purchased the team.
+Mario Cecchini was appointed as the interim president while the league sought to finalize a sale to new ownership.
+On March 10, Quebec media mogul and former Parti Québécois leader Pierre Karl Péladeau purchased the team.
+On April 11, 2024, the Winnipeg Blue Bombers announced league record revenue of $50.5 million and operating profit of $5.7 million.

+On October 26, 2024, Ambrosie announced his intention to retire from the commissioner's role in 2025, once a successor is found.
+Ambrosie had allegedly lost a vote of confidence among the league's owners the day prior, a report that neither the league nor Ambrosie would confirm nor deny.